sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

 for an aircraft builder to determine if a particular board / target will meet their needs.

-Paweł Spychalski as published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by iNav.
+Paweł Spychalski has published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by iNav.

 In order to offer some guidance, the following list is machine